opensvc/docs.opensvc.com/source/collector.forms.rst

   The maximum length of the input value representation string in display mode.
 If the actual value is longer than **DisplayModeTrim**, only the first **DisplayModeTrim** // 3 and the last **DisplayModeTrim** // 3 * 2 characters will be displayed.
 This parameter is usually set on inputs with very long values, like public keys for example.

+* **CheckOnLoad**

+  With the checklist type, setting CheckOnLoad to "all" tells the renderer to check all checkboxes on load.

 Examples
 ++++++++